Bailey-Lievens/BaileyTheDino/README.md

-# Portfolio project 2023 in Symfony
+# Portfolio project

 Just my portfolio remade in Symfony this time.
-(For the fifth time or so)
+(For the fifth time or so).
+Started in 2023.

 ## Setup